 It is a nature park just west of Jowai town - located on the Shillong-Silchar highway close to Lalong village.
 The park is developed and maintained by the forest department and is a nature lovers' paradise.
 The place is full of Meghalaya flora and a variety of avifauna.

 Established almost 150 years ago by the Welsh Presbyterian Mission, it is the oldest church in Jowai.
 The church is located on National Highway 44 away from the hustle and bustle of the busy town.

 It is a picnic spot amongst nature located on the banks of Myntdu river.
-The large area of the park includes some small dams, bridges and hanging bridges over the river, seating area etc. You can also enjoy and even join the locals in angling in the river.
-There are several eating joints, fast-food centres nearby where one can taste the local cuisine.
-The area is just on the outskirts of town and can be reached in 15 to 20 minutes drive.
+The large area of the park includes some small dams, bridges and hanging bridges over the river, seating areas etc. You can also enjoy and even join the locals in angling in the river.
+There are several eating joints, and fast-food centres nearby where one can taste the local cuisine.
+The area is just on the outskirts of town and can be reached in a 15 to 20-minute drive.